Chapter 7: Practical application issues

 Other arrangements that are not repurchase rights

-In certain arrangements, there might not be a repurchase right, but instead, a guarantee exists in the form of a payment to the customer for any deficiency between the resale amount of the product and a guaranteed resale value.
-Unlike repurchase rights, this scenario doesn’t involve the entity reacquiring control of the asset.
-Therefore, the guidance on repurchase rights doesn’t apply.
-Instead, the guarantee payment should be accounted for following the relevant guidance on guarantees.
+Some arrangements do not include a repurchase right, but instead provide a guarantee in the form of a payment to the customer for the deficiency, if any, between the amount received in a resale of the product and a guaranteed resale value.
+The guidance on repurchase rights does not apply to these arrangements because the entity does not reacquire control of the asset.
+The guarantee payment should be accounted for in accordance with the applicable guidance on guarantees.

 There are three forms of repurchase rights: